nepflow/integration-widget/package/README.md

 npm i @nepflow/integration-widget --save
 ```

-Include module in your application
+Import module in your application

 ```
-import IntegrationWidget from '@nepflow/integration-widget';
+import NepflowIntegrationWidget from '@nepflow/integration-widget';
 ```

 ### Load from CDN